- Outfit photo at 40 below is a Must-have-done

 I hope it is cold enough for you today.

 The other two groups have in common that they only go to take their photo when the temperature hits a new negative record for them.
 Let’s say when they moved to Fairbanks they had the picture taken for the first time at -41F (-40.6oC).
 Then when they experience -44F (-42.2oC) for their first time since arrival, they have a new photo taken with their new personal minimum temperature.
 However, these two groups differ by their gear – weather appropriate outerwear vs. bikini.
 Both groups also have in common that they take the photo fast even though for different reasons. 😉

 Posing in a bathing suit at 40 below requires some logistics.
 You need to be bundled up in clothes or blankets that you can quickly get out off and back in.
 At the same time, these items must have a high heat capacity, i.e. they should not loose their heat too fast.
 You have to watch the cycle of the temperature display to hoop out of the car at the right time, know your pose, take the photo and run back into the car.
 You need to have the camera ready and how to wrap yourself back in the blanket/clothes fast.
 The car’s heating namely is insufficient at those frigid temperature.
 In plain English, even in your car you face below freezing temperatures.
+Read more on car heating problems in Alaska in the post at the link.
 Then you have to head home or to where ever you can get a hot shower fast.
 You have to ensure that hypothermia and/or a cold are no options.

 Now back to Wednesday.
 At the temperature display, there is a bus stop.
 In the early morning, the area was covered by ice fog with local visibility less than 20 yards (~18 m).
 The valley was so foggy that one could not possibly drive out there.